HarmanVeer24/practice_git/README.md

 DELETE http://localhost:8080/admin/delete-user/{id}
 📮 Authentication Flow
 1️⃣ User logs in → receives a JWT token
-2️⃣ Token must be passed in header:
+2️⃣ Token must be passed in the header:

 http
 Copy